flutter/website/src/content/ui/interactivity/focus.md

 **`FocusManager.instance.highlightStrategy` property**
 : Widgets that change between touch and mouse and keyboard input need this property.
-This property tells `FocusManager` how to interpret changes in which input devices the app user employs.
+This property tells `FocusManager` how to interpret changes to app user device input.
   The `highlightStrategy` property allows one of three values:

   * `automatic` (default):